aabubakar17/Airport-Challenge/docs/domain-models-test-plan.md

 | Airport | airportPlanes @Array[@Plane] Weather @Array[@currentWeather] | planeLand(@Plane, @currentWeather) | @Boolean |
 | Plane   | id @String                                                   |                                    |          |

+### Test

+- Test when currentWeather is stormy and use planeLand() and expect airportPlanes array to be unchanged
+- Test when currentWeather is not Stormy and use planeLand() and expect airportPlanes array to increase by length 1

 ---

 ## [User Story/Requirement 7](user-stories.md)